Which British Airways Club Europe business class routes offer 160 tier points for a return flight?

 If you need to earn a small number of tier points – between 80 and 160 – the easiest way is a weekend break to one of the few destinations flown by British Airways which offer 160 tier points return in Club Europe.

 This is twice as many tier points as the usual Club Europe return which earns 80.
 On some routes, you won’t pay much more for a 160 tier point route than you would for one with 80 tier points.

-Two weeks ago I introduced ‘the Head for Points BA tier point calculator’ chart – click here.
-That article listed every British Airways route together with the tier points it would generate in each class.
+I introduced ‘the Head for Points BA tier point calculator’ chart – click here.
+This article listed every British Airways route together with the tier points it would generate in each class.

-However, to save you having to bother, I have published the full list of 160 tier point Club Europe routes below.
+However, to save you having to sort that, I have published the full list of 160 tier point Club Europe routes below.

 Remember that, as well as earning the required number of tier points, you need to have flown four segments (ie two return flights) on cash tickets on British Airways or Iberia planes to get Silver or Gold, and two segments for Bronze.
 You cannot earn status purely by flying on British Airways / Iberia partner airlines.
 (This is not strictly true due to rules with codeshares but, for all intents and purposes, assume that it is.)

 The price next to each city was the lowest fare showing on Tuesday in the ba.com Low Fare Finder for Club Europe over the next 12 months.

 EDIT, September 2021: This list is from 2020.
 Coronavirus meant that it made no sense to update this table, and some of these routes will not return for some years, if ever.

 - Algiers (£557)

 - Helsinki (£296 – Finnair from Manchester / Edinburgh also earns 160)